 Lenzner serves as a visiting instructor for a law school trial advocacy course and speaks on legal and investigative issues, including as a lecturer at the annual U.S. Postal Inspection Service Mail Fraud Training.
 With experience prosecuting violations of labor and sex trafficking statutes, Lenzner has provided pro bono services to a victim of trafficking and has authored articles on regulations targeting trafficking in corporate supply chains.
 Lenzner’s recent speaking engagements include at the Baltimore Bar Library and before a national political organization.

 Lenzner has authored opinion editorials and articles that have been published in The Wall Street Journal, The Hill, New Jersey Law Journal, and New Jersey Business Magazine.
-He has also been quoted professionally in Crain’s, The Wall Street Journal, Bloomberg, Law360, CBSNews.com, The Gothamist, The New York Post, and appeared on WJLA Washington Business Report.
+He has also been quoted professionally in Crain’s, The Wall Street Journal, Bloomberg, Law360, CBSNews.com, The Gothamist, The New York Post, and appeared on WJLA Washington Business Report and HBO’s Vice News Tonight.

 He is licensed to practice law in New York and Washington, D.C. and is admitted to the U.S. District Courts for the District of Columbia and the District of Maryland.